Aiyana’s Headed to WSN Thanks to the CSU COAST Travel Scholarship!

 Aiyana Awarded Al Gerhardt Memorial Scholarship by Sonoma County Fish & Wildlife Commission

-has been selected as the 2025 recipient of the Al Gerhardt Memorial Scholarship, awarded by the
+the Al Gerhardt Memorial Scholarship, awarded by the Sonoma County Fish

-Sonoma County Fish & Wildlife Commission during their May 15 meeting.
+& Wildlife Commission during their May 15 meeting.

-It honors the legacy of Commissioner Al Gerhardt, recognizing students who demonstrate
+It honors the legacy of Commissioner Al Gerhardt, recognizing students who

-restoration, or preservation.
+environmental restoration, or preservation.